raspereza/HtoAA/4Tau/ztt/README.md

 Before running the code, don't forget to properly set paths to the folder where datacards will be stored (argument `DatacardsFolder`) and where plots will be saved (argument `PlotFolder`).

-Measurement of the track ID/Iso scale factors is performed in three regions (two regions if the Z->mumu control region is excluded):
+Measurement of the 1-prong tau ID scale factors is performed in three regions (two regions, if the Z->mumu control region is not used):
 * `Z->mumu` control region (excluded if `UseZMuMu = false`)
 * `lowMT` region (measurement region enriched in Z->tautau signal) and
 * `highMT` region (control region enriched in jet->tau fakes).

-When selecting events in `lowMT` and `highMT` region, extra muon veto requirement is applied to suppress contribution of Z->mumu events.
+When selecting events in `lowMT` and `highMT` regions, extra muon veto requirement is applied to suppress contribution of Z->mumu events.

-The macro loops over measurement bins and creates datacards for `lowMT` and `highMT` regions.
+The macro loops over measurement bins and creates datacards for the `lowMT` and `highMT` regions.

 Measurement bins include:
 * bins of track pT : 5to10, 10to15, 5to15, 15to20, 20toInf (bin 5to15 is introduced as we might consider merging two pT ranges of 5to10 and 10to15 into one);